Padel: History

-The sport is thought to have been invented in Acapulco, Mexico by Enrique Corcuera in 1968, after he modified his squash court to incorporate elements of platform tennis.
-Initially, the walls and the surface were concrete.
-Spectators could not watch the game.
-Over time, glass walls, and artificial turf replaced concrete.
+The sport was invented in 1969 in Acapulco, Mexico, by Enrique Corcuera, after he modified his squash court to incorporate elements of platform tennis.
+Initially, he called it "Padel Corcuera".
+In the beginning, courts used concrete walls and surfaces, which obscured visibility for spectators.
+To improve the viewing experience and gameplay, these were eventually replaced by glass walls and artificial turf.

+Corcuera had many friends who came to visit him, trying out the new sport he had invented, amongst them Frank Sinatra and Henry Kissinger.
+One of his friends was Alfonso of Hohenlohe-Langenburg, who learned about Padel visiting Corcuera in Acapulco.
+Returning to Spain, he built the first two courts in Marbella at the Marbella Club Hotel in 1974.
+Given the exclusivity of the resort, the sport initially turned into a jet-set pastime.
+From here, the sport was imported into Argentina by Julio Menditeguy and it took off quickly to become one of the country's most exercised sports.

-Many well-known professional padel players have previously competed in tennis, including former WTA Tour players Roberta Vinci and Lara Arruabarrena.
+Some professional padel players have previously competed in tennis, including former WTA Tour players Roberta Vinci and Lara Arruabarrena.
 Padel remained a niche sport for decades but its popularity soared during the COVID-19 pandemic as it could be played outdoors and did not involve physical contact.
+Also, the international padel federation and Qatar reached an agreement that led to investments by Qatar Sports Investments into the sport and which created a unified global professional tour called Premier Padel.

-Padel was included in the 2023 European Games in Kraków, Poland and nearby.
+Padel was included in the 2023 European Games in Kraków, Poland, and nearby.
 The International Padel Federation (FIP) plans to have 75 national federations for padel to become an Olympic sport for the 2032 Summer Olympics in Brisbane, Australia.
-Three padel courts can fit in one tennis court so many tennis clubs are converting tennis courts to padel courts as it is more profitable for business owners.
-In the U.S., padel courts cost between $60,000 and $80,000 to build.
+Three padel courts can typically fit within the area of a standard tennis court; consequently, many clubs are converting facilities to accommodate a higher density of players.
+In the United States, padel courts cost between $60,000 and $80,000 to build.
 In 2023, Deloitte projected the number of padel courts potentially will reach 84,000 by 2026.